 Select A Section

-- A Guide To Snow And Ice Car Accident Claims
+- How Do I Prove A Snow Or Ice Car Accident Claim?

 - Advice For Victims Of Road Accidents

 While using the roads, all road users owe each other a duty of care to navigate in a way that prevents injury and damage to themselves and others.
 To uphold this duty, road users must comply with the Road Traffic Act 1988 and the Highway Code.
 This includes rules intended to prevent snow accidents, which are covered by Rules 228 to 231.
 Some of these rules are found in legislation as well.
 They include:

 - Ensuring that all snow and ice is cleared from vehicle windows.

 - Vehicles must have clean and clearly visible lights.

 - Ensuring that the mirrors and windows are demisted.